• Free shipping from 90€

 Step 4: Prime the surfaces

-For real wood, use To Block - MissPompadour Stainblock to ensure that your kitchen cabinets do not bleed.
-For plastic surfaces or high gloss lacquer, you can apply a thin layer of To Bond - MissPompadour Primer to ensure better adhesion of the paint.
-After priming, wait a few hours or overnight.
-If there are silicone joints to be painted over, you can prime them with MissPompadour - To Seal Silicone and then simply paint them as well.
+For real wood, use To Bond & Block - MissPompadour Primer to ensure that your kitchen cabinets do not bleed.
+For plastic surfaces or high-gloss paint, use our primer to ensure better adhesion of the paint.
+On smooth surfaces such as plastic surfaces, wait 3 hours before starting the subsequent coat.
+If you are using the primer as a stainblock on wood, leave it to dry for 8 hours or overnight.
+Be sure to use clean tools when painting our primer.
+If you need to paint over silicone joints, you can prime them with MissPompadour - To Seal Silicone and then simply paint them as well.

 Step 5: Painting the kitchen

 Now you can apply the varnish coats.
-As many as you like until you are happy with the result.
-Often two coats are enough.
-Let each coat dry thoroughly.
-Usually 4 - 5 hours are enough, but depending on the environmental conditions it can take longer.
-The surfaces will become more stable from day to day and will have reached a very good stability after 10 - 14 days.
+As many as you need until you are happy with the result.
+Often 2 coats are enough.
+Allow each coat to dry well.
+Usually 4 - 5 hours is enough, but it can take longer depending on the environmental conditions.
+The surfaces will become more stable from day to day and will be very stable after 10 - 14 days.

 Step 6: Sealing

-If you are assuming a heavy load, you are on the safe side with the To Seal - MissPompadour Topcoat.
+If you are expecting a heavy load, you are on the safe side with the To Seal - MissPompadour Topcoat.

-If you have enough space, you can dismantle your fronts for painting.
-You can also proceed in stages or simply paint them in place.
+If you have enough space, you can dismantle your fronts to paint them.
+You can also proceed in stages or simply paint them in situ.

 We're here to help